angular/angular/aio/content/tutorial/first-app/first-app-lesson-09.md

 ### Step 3 - Inject the new service into `HomeComponent`

 This step injects the new service into your app's `HomeComponent` so that it can read the app's data from a service.
-In a later lesson, you replace the static data with a web interface to get data as you might in a real app.
+In a later lesson, you replace the static data with a live data source to get data as you might in a real app.

 In the **Edit** pane of your IDE, in `src/app/home/home.component.ts`:

-1. At the top of `src/app/home/home.component.ts`, replace the `import { Component...` line with this line to also import the `inject` function.
+1. At the top of `src/app/home/home.component.ts`, add the `inject` to the items imported from `@angular/common`.
+This will import the `inject` function into the `HomeComponent` class.

     <code-example header="Update to src/app/home/home.component.ts" path="first-app-lesson-09/src/app/home/home.component.ts" region="import-inject"></code-example>

-1. After the imports at the top of `src/app/home/home.component.ts`, add this line to import your new service.
+1. Add a new file level import for the `HousingService`:

     <code-example header="Add import to src/app/home/home.component.ts" path="first-app-lesson-09/src/app/home/home.component.ts" region="import-service"></code-example>

-1. From `HomeComponent`, delete the `img_server` and `housingLocationList` properties that you copied to the service in the previous step.
+1. From `HomeComponent`, delete the `housingLocationList` delete the array entries and assign `housingLocationList` the value of empty array (`[]`).
+In a few steps you will update the code to pull the data from the `HousingService`.

 1. In `HomeComponent`, add this code to inject the new service and initialize the data for the app.
+The `constructor` is the first function that runs when this component is created.
+The code in the `constructor` will assign the `housingLocationList` the value returned from the call to `getAllHousingLocations`.

     <code-example header="Initialize data from service in src/app/home/home.component.ts" path="first-app-lesson-09/src/app/home/home.component.ts" region="use-new-service"></code-example>